jovotech/jovo-framework/docs/01_getting-started/voice-app-basics.md

 ### Natural Language Lingo

-In order to find out what a user wants when they’re talking to your app, platforms like Alexa or Google Assistant do a lot of underlying work for you to interpret the natural language of user voice input.
-To build for these platforms, it’s important to understand a few elements of natural language understanding.
+In order to find out what a user wants when they're talking to your app, platforms like Alexa or Google Assistant do a lot of underlying work for you to interpret the natural language of user voice input.
+To build for these platforms, it's important to understand a few elements of natural language understanding.
 Simplified, a language model can be divided in "what the user wants" (`intent`) and "what the user says" (`utterances` and specific `entities` or `slots`).

 ![Language Model Elements](../img/voice-intents-utterances-entities.jpg)